Anders Jacobsen (ski jumper): Early career

-He made his debut in the Continental Cup on 11 January 2003, where he finished in the 50th position.
+Jacobsen made his debut in the Continental Cup on 11 January 2003, where he finished in the 50th position.
 In August the same year in a FIS Cup meeting in Rælingen, he placed 13th.

-In 2006 he was picked for one of the eight spots in the Norwegian World Cup team.
+In 2006, Jacobsen was picked for one of the eight spots in the Norwegian World Cup team.
 He made his debut in the Grand Prix season on 4 August, in Hinterzarten, where he finished 7th in the team competition (with Tom Hilde, Lars Bystøl and Roar Ljøkelsøy).
 On 5 August, he was eighth; on 14 August, in Courchevel, he was fourth; on 24 August, in Zakopane he was seventh; on 30 September, in Klingenthal, he was sixth; on 4 October, in Oberhof, he was tenth.
 He was tenth in the Grand Prix, with 184 points.

 2006/07 season

 After Daniel Forfang's retirement he remained in the current Norwegian squad.
 He made his debut in the 2006/07 Ski jumping World Cup in Kuusamo on 24 November 2006, with a third place.

-Jacobsen won four World Cup events that season, including the Innsbruck event on 4 January 2007 on his way to becoming overall winner of the 2006-07 Four Hills Tournament.
+Jacobsen won four World Cup events that season, including the Innsbruck event on 4 January 2007 on his way to becoming the overall winner of the 2006-07 Four Hills Tournament.

 Entering the FIS Nordic World Ski Championships 2007 in Sapporo, Jacobsen led the overall Ski jumping World Cup standings.
 At those championships, he earned a silver medal in the team large hill.
 But he failed in the large hill competition, and finished 7th in the normal hill competition.

-After the World Championships, Jacobsen has struggled to maintain his form.
+After the World Championships, Jacobsen struggled to maintain his form.
 He failed to qualify for the finals in Lahti, finished tenth in Kuopio, and 14th in the first Holmenkollen competition.
 Adam Małysz won all those races and therefore he overtook the lead in the World cup standings.

 2007/08 season

-Not having his best season during 2007/2008, Jacobsen still won one world cup victory (being one of four Norwegian jumpers who each won a world cup victory that season), lead the Norwegian team to three team wins in the world cup and a team-bronze in the ski flying world championships, and placed sixth overall in the world cup, behind teammates Tom Hilde and Anders Bardal.
+Not having his best season during 2007/2008, Jacobsen still won one world cup victory (being one of four Norwegian jumpers who each won a world cup victory that season), led the Norwegian team to three team wins in the world cup and a team-bronze in the ski flying world championships, and placed sixth overall in the world cup, behind teammates Tom Hilde and Anders Bardal.